Noel Simms: Biography

+In 1978, Scully made a brief cameo in the film Rockers, directed by Ted Bafaloukos.
+He was also part of the Rockers All Stars, the group responsible for the film's instrumental music.

 In 2004, along with his former singing partner Robinson, Simms received a Badge of Honour from the Jamaican government in recognition of their contribution to Jamaican music.

 Simms lost his sight to glaucoma.
 Despite this, he kept on recording and writing songs, including "Africa for the Africans".

 Simms died on 4 February 2017, having been diagnosed with lung cancer two years earlier.